btsai-dev/Food-Detection/README.md

         - CUDA compiler version should be same ason PyTorch is built for

 5. Install opencv
-    - Return back to root level with `cd ..`
     -  `conda install -c conda-forge opencv`

 6. Install pywin32